-For certain financial information with respect to the City, see "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS-City Budget and Finances" and "APPENDIX A-CITY AND COUNTY OF SAN FRANCISCO- Organization and Finances."
+For certain financial information with respect to the City, see "SECURITY AND SOURCES OF PAYMENT FOR THE CERTIFICATES - CITY BUDGET AND FINANCES" herein and "APPENDIX A - CITY AND COUNTY OF SAN FRANCISCO - ORGANIZATION AND FINANCES."

-For a discussion of constitutional and statutory limitations on the ability of the City to raise revenues and spend proceeds of taxes, see "CONSTITUTIONAL AND STATUTORY TAX LIMITATIONS" herein.
-For a discussion of demographic and economic information with respect to the City, see "APPENDIX B-CITY AND COUNTY OF SAN FRANCISCO-Economy and General Information."
+For a discussion of certain amendments to the Constitution and statutes of the State of California and their impact on the City, see "CONSTITUTIONAL AND STATUTORY TAX LIMITATIONS" herein.
+For a discussion of demographic and economic information with respect to the City, see "APPENDIX B - CITY AND COUNTY OF SAN FRANCISCO - ECONOMY AND GENERAL INFORMATION."

-THE BONDS
+THE CERTIFICATES